ShaunCurtis/Blazr.BaseData/readme.md

 ### IWeatherDbContext

 First an interface to abstract the DbContext.
-Note that it's necessary to expose any underlying `DbContext` methods that are used by the Data Broker.
+Note that any underlying `DbContext` methods that are used by the Data Broker need to be defined in the interface.

+Our simple inteface defines:

 1. A DBSet property for the WeatherForecast collection.
 2. The `Set` method of underlying `DbConbtext`.